r00k5A58/knocker/README.md

 # ./knocker.py -h
 usage: knocker.py [-h] [-c CLOAKED] [-r RANGE | -p PORTS] dest_ip

 Tool to interact with ports cloaked with port knocking.
-Specify weither -p or -r, and a target IP. -c can be used for success checking if the cloaked port is known.
+Specify either -p or -r, and a target IP.
+-c can be used for success checking if the cloaked port is known.

 positional arguments:
   dest_ip               Target host IP that makes use of port knocking